shadden/celmech/docs/secular.rst

 Nonlinear Secular Evolution
 ---------------------------

-The secular equations of motion derived from a disturbing function expansion to degree 4 or higher in eccentricity and inclinationwill, in general, not have analytic solutions [#]_ .
+The secular equations of motion derived from a disturbing function expansion to degree 4 or higher in eccentricity and inclination will, in general, not have analytic solutions [#]_.
 Therefore, the equations of motion need to be integrated numerically.
-``celmech`` provides two special classes designed for integrating secular equations of motion derived from 4th and higher order expansions of the
+The ``celmech`` class :class:`SecularSystemSimulation <celmech.secular.SecularSystemSimulation>` offers methods for integrating secular equations of motion derived from 4th and higher order expansions of the Hamiltonian.
-Hamiltonian.
-The first class, which we'll use in the present example, is the :class:`SecularSystemSimulation <celmech.secular.SecularSystemSimulation>` class.

-A :class:`SecularSystemSimulation <celmech.secular.SecularSystemSimulation>` can also easily be initialized directly from a REBOUND simulation:
+A :class:`SecularSystemSimulation <celmech.secular.SecularSystemSimulation>` can easily be initialized directly from a REBOUND simulation:

 .. code:: python